Proto-Indo-European root: Word formation

-For example, *bʰéreti 'he bears' can be split into the root *bʰer- 'to bear', the suffix *-e- which governs the imperfective aspect, and the ending *-ti, which governs the present tense, third-person singular.
+For example, *bʰéreti '[they (sg.)] bear' can be split into the root *bʰer- 'to bear', the suffix *-e- which governs the imperfective aspect, and the ending *-ti, which governs the present tense, third-person singular.
 (Note: Examples of PIE roots are taken from Rix (2001) and Fortson (2004).)

 The suffix is sometimes missing, which has been interpreted as a zero suffix.
 Words with zero suffix are termed root verbs and root nouns.
 An example is *h₁és-mi / *h₁és-∅-mi '[I] am'.
 Beyond this basic structure, there is the nasal infix which functions as a present tense marker, and reduplication, a prefix with a number of grammatical and derivational functions.

 Finite verbs

 Verbal suffixes, including the zero suffix, convey grammatical information about tense and aspect, two grammatical categories that are not clearly distinguished.
 Imperfective (present, durative) and perfective aspect (aorist, punctual) are universally recognised, while some of the other aspects remain controversial.
-Two of the four moods, the subjunctive and the optative, are also formed with suffixes, which sometimes results in forms with two consecutive suffixes: *bʰér-e-e-ti > *bʰérēti 'he would bear', with the first *e being the present tense marker, and the second the subjunctive marker.
+Two of the four moods, the subjunctive and the optative, are also formed with suffixes, which sometimes results in forms with two consecutive suffixes: *bʰér-e-e-ti > *bʰérēti '[they (sg.)] would bear', with the first *e being the present tense marker, and the second the subjunctive marker.
 Reduplication can mark the present and the perfect.

 Verbal endings convey information about grammatical person, number and voice.
 The imperative mood has its own set of endings.